 Giraffes can live longer than many mammals in the wild.
 You may find that some grow to be as old as 25 in the wild, however, they can be as old as 40 in captive conditions.

 Giraffes aren’t silent, despite common belief.
 They are just amazingly quiet, especially for mammals!
 They are thought to make low-pitched noises that we are simply unable to physically hear.

 15. Their walking patterns are… interesting!

 Newborn giraffes are, as you might expect, already impressively tall.
 As well as being able to walk within an hour of birth, they are also likely to be around 6 feet in height – as tall as many grown men!

 17. Here’s the weirdest fact about giraffes…

 Believe it or not, the exact number of bones in a giraffe’s neck is no more than seven.
 This is – astonishingly the same number of vertebrae in a human neck!
 Therefore – just because their necks are longer – doesn’t mean they are more complex!

-Do you have any interesting or fun facts about giraffes that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about giraffes?
+Share them in the comments below!